 A very typical scenario in companies is as follows

-An invoice from a vendor shows up in Accounts payable inbox.
-The invoice is uploaded and then A/P is chasing the business owner (if the name is on the invoice) to seek approval on whether this should be paid or not.
+An invoice from a vendor shows up in the Accounts payable inbox.
+The invoice is uploaded, and then A/P chases the business owner (if the name is on the invoice) to seek approval on whether this should be paid.

-You can set up a cost control process so that all purchases are approved before the order is placed with the vendor.
+To overcome these challenges, you need to set up a cost control process to approve all purchases before the order is placed with the vendor.

-You can implement this process through a manual email approval or through an automated purchasing system.
+You can implement this process through a manual email approval or an automated purchasing system.

-This measure alone would help you to immediately avoid cost or delay costs.
+This measure alone would help you to avoid costs or delay costs immediately.

-The next strategy is to review the discretionary spend so that you can identify areas where spending can be curtailed in the short term.
+First, you need to review the discretionary spending to identify areas where spending can be curtailed in the short term.

-By definition, discretionary spending is the spend which a company can live without.
-For example, spend on ad campaigns is discretionary spend but the monthly utility bill is not.
+By definition, discretionary spending is the spending that a company can live without.
+For example, ad campaign spending is discretionary, but the monthly utility bill is not.

-In the short-term, you should look at reducing your discretionary spend by reducing the usage of services.
+In the short term, you should reduce your discretionary spending by reducing the usage of services.

-Now let’s look at some of the common categories for discretionary spend that you should review to understand usage as well as opportunities for short term cost reduction
+Now let’s look at some of the common categories for discretionary spending that you should review to understand usage as well as opportunities for short-term cost reduction.

 Here are some examples of categories you should review for cost reduction

-These buckets could be brand awareness i.e activities related to building the brand, or it could be the money you spend on generating new leads for the business or any sort of brand-related activities in terms of brand building and so on.
+These buckets could be brand awareness, i.e., activities related to building the brand, the money you spend on generating new leads for the business, or any brand-related activities regarding brand building and so on.

-If you have outsourced your brand/marketing related activities to an agency then you are likely paying them a monthly retainer fee.
+If you have outsourced your brand/marketing-related activities to an agency, you will likely pay them a monthly retainer fee.

-If it is retainer-based, you should ask your partners to reduce the scope of activities they are managing and hence reducing your monthly cost.
+If it is retainer-based, you should ask your partners to reduce the scope of activities they are managing, reducing your monthly cost.

-If it is not retainer-based, then you might be able to get buy by reducing the scope of the work performed by the company.
+If it is not retainer-based, you might get bought by reducing the scope of the work performed by the company.

 For example, the agency develops a new ad campaign for you every quarter.
-You could probably skip a quarter or two and reduce the scope of services and hence the reduction in cost.
+You could probably skip a quarter or two and reduce the scope of services and hence the cost reduction.

-Advertising spend is typically the spend you have on media to promote your campaigns.
-There are of course different channels.
-For example, you might be spending money on online ads like Google or social media sites like Facebook and Twitter or you could be spending money on offline ads to purchases media in various trade Publications or magazines.
+Advertising spend is typically your spend on media to promote your campaigns.
+There are, of course, different channels.
+For example, you might be spending money on online ads like Google or social media sites like Facebook and Twitter, or you could be spending money on offline ads to purchase media in various trade Publications or magazines.

-The spending on agency and advertising is related, so if you are reducing your agency work scope then that should have a direct impact on your advertising spend.
-Lesser the campaigns, lower the advertising spend.
+The spending on agency and advertising is related, so if you are reducing your agency work scope, that should directly impact your advertising spend.
+The fewer the campaigns, the lower the advertising spend.

 Another alternative here is to consider the channel efficiency and move from one channel to another effective channel.

-For example, if online ads are not an effective channel anymore maybe you want to stop spending money on online ads and consolidate spend to offline ads.
+For example, if online ads are not an effective channel anymore maybe you want to stop spending money on online ads and consolidate spend on offline ads.

-However, It depends upon industry to industry so it’s hard to generalize the strategy.
+However, It depends from industry to industry, so it’s hard to generalize the strategy.

-You should definitely look at what channels are effective and what is not effective and then decide on cost-cutting or consolidating spend to specific channels.
+It would be best if you looked at what channels are effective and not effective and then decide on cost-cutting or consolidating spend to specific channels.

 Another category for the review is software subscription.

-Since everything moving to Cloud nowadays it’s not inconceivable that companies are spending a lot of money on software subscriptions.
+Since everything is moving to Cloud nowadays, it’s not inconceivable that companies spend a lot of money on software subscriptions.

-It could be your software subscription-like your Microsoft 365 license or could be the CRM and so on.
+It could be your software subscription-like your Microsoft 365 license or the CRM.

-The way to reduce expenses on software subscription is to divide your current software subscriptions into critical and non-critical categories.
+The way to reduce expenses on software subscriptions is to divide your current software subscriptions into critical and non-critical categories.

-For example, Microsoft 365 is critical software because without that you cannot send emails or create documents like spreadsheets.
+For example, Microsoft 365 is critical software because you cannot send emails or create documents like spreadsheets without that.

-However, an online project management system could be categorized as a non-critical software category.
+However, an online project management system could be categorized as non-critical software.

-Once you have the classification of your software subscriptions into critical and non-critical categories you should then review your software spend for following
+Once you have the classification of your software subscriptions into critical and non-critical categories, you should then review your software spending for the following

 The third category you should look at is expenses related to sales.
 Some of the common sales expenses are

-Commissions: These are sales commissions.
-We are not advising on cutting the commissions, because that is detrimental to sales morale.
+These are sales commissions.
+We are not advising on cutting the commissions because that is detrimental to sales morale.

-Customer entertainment spend: This is the money spent on entertaining clients.
-Now we are not saying that you should entertain your customers, however, this is always an area where some discretion can go a long way in managing the expense more responsibly.
+This is the money spent on entertaining clients.
+We are not saying that you should entertain your customers, however, this is always an area where some discretion can go a long way in managing the expense more responsibly.

-Training: Review the training spend related to sales and see if you can delay the training and hence reduce the spending in the short term.
+Review the training spend related to sales and see if you can delay the training, reducing the spending in the short term.

-You might have noticed that in the sales category, we are relying on deferring the expenses and not cutting the expenses at all.
-In the end, the Sales department is driving the revenue growth so you should be very cautious about reducing spend but nonetheless review for timing and ROI.
+You might have noticed that in the sales category, we rely on deferring the expenses and not cutting the expenses at all.
+In the end, the Sales department is driving the revenue growth, so you should be cautious about reducing spending but review for timing and ROI.

 Companies generally review their contracts when they are up for renewal.

-Your company might be in a reactive mode and you only look at renewal when the renewal invoice shows up.
+Your company might be reactive, and you only look at renewal when the renewal invoice appears.